oracle/truffleruby/doc/user/compatibility.md

 TruffleRuby threads may detect that they have been interrupted at different points in the program to where it would on MRI.
 In general, TruffleRuby seems to detect an interrupt sooner than MRI.
-JRuby and Rubinius are also different to MRI, the behaviour isn't documented in MRI, and it's likely to change between MRI versions, so we would not recommend depending on interrupt points at all.
+JRuby and Rubinius are also different to MRI, the behaviour is now documented in MRI, and it is likely to change between MRI versions, so it is not recommended to depend on interrupt points.

 #### Fibers do not have the same performance characteristics as in MRI

 Most use cases of fibers rely on them being easy and cheap to start up and having low memory overheads.
-In TruffleRuby we implement fibers using operating system threads, so they have the same performance characteristics as Ruby threads.
-As with coroutines and continuations, a conventional implementation of fibers fundamentally isn't compatible with the execution model we are currently using.
+In TruffleRuby the fibers are implemented using operating system threads, so they have the same performance characteristics as Ruby threads.
+As with coroutines and continuations, a conventional implementation of fibers fundamentally is not compatible with the execution model that is currently used.

 #### Some classes marked as internal will be different

 MRI provides some classes that are described in the documentation as being only available on MRI (C Ruby).
-We implement these classes if it's practical to do so, but this isn't always the case.
+These classes are implemented if it is practical to do so, but this is not always the case.
 For example `RubyVM` is not available.

 ## Features with Subtle Differences